 The provider had a risk management policy in place and all identified risks had a risk management plan in place including the risks attached to COVID-19.
 The provider ensured that there was a system in place in the centre for responding to emergencies.
 The provider had ensured that residents who may be at risk of an infection such as COVID-19 were protected by adopting procedures consistent with the standards for infection prevention and control.
 PPE in the form of face masks were introduced as mandatory for all staff to wear.
 All training in enhanced hand hygiene and Infection Prevention Control (IPC) were completed.
 Supplies of alcohol based Hand Sanitizers/ soap and paper towels, posters for hand hygiene and cough etiquette in place.
 Easy read versions were developed to aid residents understanding and compliance also.
-Standard Operating Procedures were created in line with national IPC guidance to support staff manage if a resident or staff is suspected or confirmed as having COVID-19.
+Standard Operating Procedures were created in line with national IPC quidance to support staff manage if a resident or staff is suspected or confirmed as having COVID-19.
+During the COVID-19 pandemic a protocol for visiting was developed in line with the HSE Covid-19 Guidance on Visitations to Long Term Residential Care Facilities.
+The residents families were communicated with in relation to the new visiting protocol and were kept updated in line with government quidance.
+A crisis management Team (CMT) was established to provide governance and oversight of the services respond to the COVID-9 pandemic.
+Advise from the team is circulated via PIC and staff teams with a daily update provided to each manager.

-Previously there was a restrictive condition in place around fire however on this inspection the inspector noted that all work required in relation to fire had been completed.
-The person in charge had ensured that all fire equipment was maintained and that there was emergency lighting and an L1 fire alarm system in place.
-The inspector reviewed evacuation drills which were carried out regularly and found that they indicated that the residents could be safely evacuated in 30 seconds.
-No issues were highlighted as part of the evacuation drill.
+The person in charge had ensured that there was an effective fire management system in place.
+All fire equipment was maintained and there was emergency lighting and an L1 fire alarm system in place.
+The inspector reviewed evacuation drills which were carried out regularly and found that they indicated that the residents could be safely evacuated in 1 minute and 30 seconds.
+No issues were highlighted as part of the evacuation drill, however some residents required prompting to leave.
 Personal egress plans were in place for the residents.
-Fire doors were in place since the last inspection and the automatic magnetic closers were placed on doors.
+Fire doors were in place and automatic magnetic closers were on doors however they required to be checked by the fire engineer as two of them did not appear to close properly.
+The PIC arranged a review with the fire engineer straight away.
+The back door exit was also obstructed by mop buckets and a clothes airer which was addressed immediately.

 The provider had ensured that the premises were laid out to meet the needs of the resident and overall the centre was clean and warm.
 There was adequate communal and private space for residents.
 The centre was decorated to the residents personal taste.
+One resident was a fan of John Wayne and his bedroom was decorated with a john Wayne throw on his bed, cushions and posters.